lapalme/pyrealb/demos/flight_infos/RASA-INTRO.md

 Here are the steps to a working _RASA Open Source_ environment on my machine (MacBook Pro-2018) running macOS Monterey (12.6)

-1. Ensure the use of Python version 3.8 or 3.9, **not the latest current version 3.10**
+1. Ensure the use of Python version 3.8 or 3.9, **not the latest current version 3.10 or higher**
 2. Create a directory in which the next steps will be run
 3. Create a virtual environment
      `python3 -m venv ./venv`